christianramet/dotfiles/README.md

-# Dotfiles management with stown
+# Dotfiles management with GNU Stow

 This repositires is for managing my various configuration files, using [Gnu Stow](https://www.gnu.org/software/stow/), a symlink farm manager.